Due in for an appointment?

 If we have asked you to come in for treatment or surgery, do not delay, please attend your appointment.

 We have put a number of measures in place to help patients and staff stay safe.
-These include giving face masks to people on entry at our hospitals and clinics; along with symptoms and temperature checking before entering and social distancing measures.
+These include giving face masks to people on entry at our hospitals and clinics; along with symptoms checking before entering and social distancing measures.

 Here is what some of our recent patients have said:

 “…everyone wears masks as they go in and maintain social distancing.
 They made one way to go to a room and another way to go back…” Mohammed, June 2020

 “…I cannot praise the staff highly enough, for not only providing their usual outstanding level of care, but also for the many extra precautions that have been put in place to minimise the risk of spreading Covid-19.
 I was extremely anxious to come to the hospital, but once I got there, every staff person made me feel relaxed and comfortable."
 Barbara, June 2020

 Read our frequently asked questions about how we’re working to keep patients safe, and what you can expect when you come in for an appointment.

 Find out more about how to prepare for and what to expect when attending an appointment at Moorfields during the pandemic.

 Due to the large number of appointments deferred during the pandemic, we are seeing those patients with conditions that put them at the highest risk of sight loss first; our doctors and their teams have reviewed your case on this basis.
 If you are worried about us having postponed your appointment, please email our helpline at firstname.lastname@example.org or call 020 7566 2700.

 We understand you may be worried about your eyes so we have produced some useful resources to help you manage your condition at home.